Palace Pier hotels

 Since Brighton is one of the outer suburbs of London, it doesn’t have its own airport.
 However, tourists who fly into the area can land at Gatwick Airport and then take a direct train line to Brighton.
 Visitors who are coming from other parts of England can generally find a train route that travels to the suburb.
 The town does not operate a public transport system, so tourists will need to either hire a car or a taxicab to reach the Palace Pier.
 Guests can take the M25 highway or the A27 highway to the Palace Pier.

-With the exotic Royal Pavilion and some of the south's best shopping, theatre and entertainment all within walking distance, the Thistle Hotel Brighton puts you right at the heart of this diverse...
+With the exotic Royal Pavilion and some of the south's best shopping, theatre and entertainment all within walking distance, The Waterfront Hotel puts you right at the heart of this diverse and...
 More

 Offering comfortable accommodation and quality services, Jurys Inn Brighton is the perfect base for guests to reside whether they are in Brighton for business or pleasure.
 There are numerous...
 More